 Alta Award Categories

-- Campus as a Living Lab Award: Recognizes a student (graduate or undergraduate) who completes an outstanding project or initiative that makes the U more sustainable.
+- Craig B. Forster Campus as a Living Lab Award: Recognizes a student (graduate or undergraduate) who completes an outstanding project or initiative that makes the U more sustainable.
+Reviewed by the Sustainable Campus Initiative Fund Allocations Committee.
+Find review criteria here.

-- Sustainability Integration Award: Recognizes an instructor (at any level) who successfully integrates sustainability education into their course(s).
+- Sustainability Education Integration Award: Recognizes an instructor (at any level) who successfully integrates sustainability education into their course(s).
+Reviewed by the Sustainability Education Advisory Committee.
+Find review criteria here.

-- Robin Rothfeder, doctoral student in City and Metropolitan Planning, received the Campus as a Living Lab Award for his work as the project manager and lead author of the Red Butte Creek Strategic Vision.
+- Robin Rothfeder, doctoral student in City and Metropolitan Planning, received the Craig B. Forster Campus as a Living Lab Award for his work as the project manager and lead author of the Red Butte Creek Strategic Vision.

-- Benjamin Fasoli, graduate student in Atmospheric Sciences, also received the Campus as a Living Lab Award for his work with UTA to monitor air quality continuously throughout the Salt Lake Valley, including redesign of the mobile lab with more user-friendly equipment to allow real time display of air quality measures.
+- Benjamin Fasoli, graduate student in Atmospheric Sciences, also received the Craig B. Forster Campus as a Living Lab Award for his work with UTA to monitor air quality continuously throughout the Salt Lake Valley, including redesign of the mobile lab with more user-friendly equipment to allow real-time display of air quality measures.

 - Brian Codding, assistant professor of Anthropology, was awarded the Community Partnership Award for his extensive community-engaged research with Navajo community members.